 mattstyles Posted November 18, 2016 Share Posted November 18, 2016 I normally use spritesheet-js, not sure if yours differs in functionality, but its always good to have alternatives/competition.
 I think I've heard of a couple of peeps using shoebox as well.
 Quote Link to comment Share on other sites More sharing options...

 a_bertrand Posted November 18, 2016 Author Share Posted November 18, 2016 Thanks mattstyle, I'm not talking about pre-made tools, but more to have an algorithm which can do it for you and you can include in your project.
-Of course I could extract the needed pieces from spritesheet-js but... it seems to use way too many dependencies for this usage of mine. mattstyles and stay 2 Quote Link to comment Share on other sites More sharing options...
+Of course I could extract the needed pieces from spritesheet-js but... it seems to use way too many dependencies for this usage of mine. stay and mattstyles 2 Quote Link to comment Share on other sites More sharing options...

 stay Posted November 18, 2016 Share Posted November 18, 2016 This is cool.
 Simple and effective.
 You're right - sometimes you need to do this on the fly in your project, not in a separate tool.
 I recently ran into the case where I wanted the benefits of a packed spritesheet with images I was generating algorithmically, so a traditional standalone spritesheet tool (TexturePacker is my favorite) was not going to help.
 Thanks for sharing this!
 Quote Link to comment Share on other sites More sharing options...